NebulousLabs/threadgroup/README.md

 			return
 		}
 	}

+	// Close will not be called on the logger until after this Println has been
+	// called, because AfterStop functions do not run until after all threads
+	// have called tg.Done().
+	log.Println("closed cleanly")
 }()

+// Create a long running thread to listen on the network. go func() {
+	// Block shutdown until this thread has completed. err := tg.Add()
+	if err != nil {
+		return
+	}
+	defer tg.Done()

+	// Create the listener.
+	listener, err := net.Listen("tcp", ":12345")
+	if err != nil {
+		return
+	}
+	// Close the listener as soon as 'Stop' is called, no need to wait for the
+	// other resources to shut down.
+	tg.OnStop(func() error {
+		return listener.Close()
+	})

+	for {
+		conn, err := listener.Accept()
+		if err != nil {
+			// Accept will return an error as soon as the listener is closed. return
+		}
+		conn.Close()
+	}

+}()

 // Calling Stop will result in a quick, organized shutdown that closes all
 // long-running resources.
+err := tg.Stop()
+if err != nil {
+	fmt.Println(err)
+}
 ```